How do you pronounce your last name?

 How did you find your agent?

-It’s a rather unhelpful story, I’m afraid, but I met her while I was working at a publishing house.
-She in came with one of her clients, and I queried her a few months later.
+I met her while I was working at a publishing house.
+She came in with one of her clients, and I queried her a few months later.
 Do see my advice on the query process!

 Are you available to speak at this event/visit my school/do an interview?